fastify/send/README.md

 Enable or disable setting `Cache-Control` response header, defaults to true.
 Disabling this will ignore the `immutable` and `maxAge` options.

+##### contentType

+By default, this library uses the `mime` module to set the `Content-Type` of the response based on the file extension of the requested file.

+To disable this functionality, set `contentType` to `false`.
+The `Content-Type` header will need to be set manually if disabled.

 ##### dotfiles

 Set how "dotfiles" are treated when encountered.
 A dotfile is a file